 Events Versus Parameters

-A typical area of confusion for developers ecountering app events for the first time is the difference between events and parameters.
+A typical area of confusion for developers encountering app events for the first time is the difference between events and parameters.

-- An event is an action that a person takes in your app like Achieved Level, Added to Cart, or Purchased
+- An event is an action a person takes in your app such as Achieved Level, Added to Cart, or Purchased

-- A parameter is a specific data point for an event like Level 3 or $3.72
+- A parameter is a specific data point for an event such as Level 3 or $3.72

 The maximum number of different event names is 1,000.
-Note that events can’t be removed and no new event types will be logged once this cap is hit.
+Note: Events can’t be removed and no new event types will be logged once this cap is hit.
 Read more about event limits in the FAQ.